6 reasons why everyone is trying to scam you right now

 Carbs, nails-biting, and now this

-The same feelings that are making people eat too many snack foods, overindulge in online shopping, pick fights with friends and loved ones, and spend hours in the middle of the night wide awake are enabling scammers to have their way with innocent consumers.
+The same feelings that are making people eat too many snack foods, overindulge in online shopping, pick fights with friends and loved ones, and spend hours in the middle of the night wide awake, are enabling scammers to have their way with innocent consumers.

 “There’s so much stress that our brains get short-circuited.
-An email comes in and I get money.
+An email comes in, and I get money.
 It helps me get out of my rut,” Mendez sums up.

 The anxiety is a hearty stew of COVID-related troubles, economic worries, racial justice concerns, and worries about the future.
 Everyone’s recipe is different, but the anxiety that cuts through it is universal.
 Whatever the makeup of your brain, these stressors don’t allow for much clear thinking, and in that void come poor choices.

-“During the dark days of pandemic, people are scared and do not know what they’re doing.
+“During the dark days of the pandemic, people are scared and do not know what they’re doing.
 Scam artists can play off that,” Kresse says.
 “Stress causes bad decisions or not thinking through things as well as you should.”